ownlytics/mcprax/README.md

 ## What is mcprax?

-mcprax (pronounced "mcp-racks") allows you to:
+mcprax (pronounced "mcp-racks") is a specialized tool for managing Model Context Protocol (MCP) servers in Claude Desktop.
+It allows you to:

 1. Define multiple MCP server configurations
 2. Group these servers into "racks" (collections)